Management Training Courses

 Open (public) courses

-Evidence-based management training and development in select venues and our offices in the Innovation Park in the historic City of Cambridge.
+We offer evidence-based management training and development in select venues in major cities, and our offices in the Innovation Park in the historic City of Cambridge.

-Open courses are not tailored to the specific needs of an individual person, team or organisation.
-However, they do allow you to meet and learn from people in other organisations, industries and cultures.
-They use set case studies which might be in an industry you are unfamiliar with, but sometimes these new perspectives can give you fresh insights into your own opportunities and issues.
+Our open courses allow you to meet and learn with people from other organisations, industries and cultures.
+We use examples and case studies that might be from an industry you are unfamiliar with, and these new perspectives can give you fresh insights into your own opportunities and issues.

 Our open training courses provide personal development in three main subjects: